widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/i-ADHoRe/ex10a_i-ADHoRe.md

 $ i-adhore i-ADHoRe_config.ini
 ```

-This will take a few seconds, and will write a number of files to the directory `i-ADHoRe_activity`, including visualisations of the GHM for each alignment, e.g.
+This will take a few seconds, produce many lines of output in your terminal, and will write a number of files to the directory `i-ADHoRe_activity`, including visualisations of the GHM for each alignment, e.g.

 ![GHM visualisation for *Pectobacterium* comparison](images/pecto_ghm.png?raw=True =300x)